-RSF supports social science research focused on improving social and living conditions in the U.S. In response to the crises of 2020, it is also prioritizing research that seeks to improve our understanding of these extraordinary times.
-The severe consequences of the Covid-19 pandemic, including its economic disruptions, and the mass protests to combat systemic racism and racial inequality in policing and other institutions.
-These events have reaffirmed the importance of research on economic, political, racial, ethnic, generational, and social inequalities relevant to public policies and social change.
+RSF has long supported social science research focused on improving social and living conditions in the U.S. In response to the crises of 2020, it is also prioritizing research that seeks to improve our understanding of these extraordinary times.
+The severe consequences of the Covid-19 pandemic, including its economic disruptions, and the recent mass protests to combat systemic racism and racial inequality in policing and other institutions have reaffirmed the importance of social science research examining economic, political, racial, ethnic, generational, and social inequalities relevant to public policies and social change.
 Our priorities do not include analyses of health outcomes or health behaviors or research on educational processes or curricular issues.

 RSF has a long-standing goal of encouraging methodological variety and inter-disciplinary collaboration.
-We seek novel uses of new or under-utilized data, and creative uses of administrative data over time or new data linkages across systems (e.g. in and across education, criminal justice, safety net, and labor markets).
-Proposals might include exploratory fieldwork, a pilot study, field experiments, in-depth qualitative interviews, or ethnographies.
-Below are examples of topics and questions relevant to this competition.
-This list is not all-encompassing.
-We encourage research at the intersection of demographic characteristics, including race, ethnicity, gender, sexuality, immigration statuses, socio-economic status, etc.
+We are interested in novel uses of new or under-utilized data, and creative uses of administrative data over time or new data linkages across systems (e.g. in and across education, criminal justice, safety net, labor markets, health).
+Proposals might also include exploratory fieldwork, a pilot study, field experiments, in-depth qualitative interviews, or ethnographies.

 We recommend reviewing funding opportunities in RSF’s core program areas that are focused on improving and transforming social and living conditions in the U.S. Many research questions listed under these program areas are relevant for this competition.